csmsoftware/Programming-for-data-analysis-tutorial-Matlab-R-Python/python.md

 ## Installing Python

-Python is a bit more complicated, as it is general-purpose programming language.
+Compared to Matlab and R, Python is fairly complicated to install and use, as it is general-purpose programming language.
 The situation is made more complicated by different versions (2.x vs 3.x), and different package managers.

 ### Virtualenv